garylirocks/quickrefs/azure-analytics.markdown

 - The `adf_publish` branch serves as the artifact for the release pipeline, which runs an ARM task to deploy resources to Test/Prod ADF
 - A file named `arm-template-parameters-definition.json` controls what properties get parametrized when ADF generates the ARM templates
-- In the `adf_publish` branch, you will find a full template and linked templates, you could use either of them to deploy to Test/Prod:
+- In the `adf_publish` branch, you get two versions of the templates, full and linked, you could use either of them to deploy to Test/Prod:
   - `ARMTemplatedForFactory.json`: the full ARM template
-  - `linkedTemplates/`: a folder contains linked templates, to bypass resource number limitations on a single template, need to be uploaded to a storage account, so Azure can access them during deployment
+  - `linkedTemplates/`: a folder containing linked templates, to bypass resource number limitations on a single template, need to be uploaded to a storage account, so Azure can access them during deployment

 Best practices: